 Sometimes a vacation is just a vacation.
 And sometimes it’s an utterly transformative experience that is beautiful and life-changing.
 That’s exactly how I would describe my weekend in Del Mar, California last week.
 The vibe of Del Mar and Solana Beach, just half an hour north of San Diego, is mellow and relaxed.
 It has the beauty of Malibu with a Bay Area attitude, and it’s become one of my favorite spots to get away from it all.
 Here are a few snaps from my trip from a food-lover’s perspective.

 First stop: Zinc Cafe.
 Their creamy oatmeal has steamed milk poured on top, but what really makes it is their signature topping of strawberries, banana, brown sugar, almond slivers, walnuts, lemon zest and dried cherries.
-It’s wholesome without being heavy.
-What makes this breakfast even more lovely is the outdoor patio seating.
+What makes this breakfast even better is the outdoor patio seating.
 Picture yourself sitting outside as a light ocean breeze blows through your hair and the sun peeks in and out from a light layer of white clouds as you sip your tea.
 Right?
-Exactly.
+Yup.

 For a slightly heartier breakfast, Zinc Cafe also serves breakfast plates.